Quotients, pure existential completions and arithmetic universes: Introduction

-In more detail, to fulfil our goals we show that the notion of existential free elements of a doctrine $P$ is strictly related to that of regular projective objects in the regular completion $\regdoctrine{P}$.
-In particular, we prove that for a doctrine $P$ arising as the pure existential completion of an elementary subdoctrine $P'$, the {\it comprehensions} (in the sense of \cite{QCFF}) of the existential free elements of $P$ in the category of predicates of $P'$ provide a \emph{projective cover} of the regular completion $\regdoctrine{P}$.
-Moreover, the additional requirement that existential free elements are closed under finite conjunctions and $P'$ is elementary enables us to conclude that the projective objects of $\regdoctrine{P}$ are closed under finite limits, and that every object of $\regdoctrine{P}$ is a subobject of a regular projective.
+Then, we apply our characterization to deduce that each arithmetic universe turns out to be the exact completion -- in the sense of~\cite{UEC} -- of the pure existential completion of the doctrine of predicates of a given Skolem theory.
+As a consequence we deduce that the initial arithmetic universe in the standard category of ZFC-sets is the completion with exact quotients of the doctrine of recursively enumerable predicates.

-Our characterization has relevant applications in the completion of doctrines beyond those equipped with Hilbert's $\epsilon$-operators.
-Examples include the regular syntactic doctrine of the regular fragments of first-order logic in the sense of \cite{SAE} and its effectivatization, as well as the construction of Joyal's Arithmetic Universes.
-Finally, another notable application of our results, which has already been described in \cite{trotta23TCS} employing the main theorem presented here (first presented in \cite{maietti_trotta_arxiv} with a different proof), regards the exact completion of G\"odel hyperdoctrines introduced in \cite{trotta23TCS,trotta2022} as an equivalent presentation of the restriction to faithful fibrations of Peter Hofstra's Dialectica fibrations \cite{hofstra2011}.
+Another notable application of our characterization, already published in~\cite{trotta23TCS} by employing our main theorem first presented in~\cite{maietti_trotta_arxiv} (with a different proof), regards the exact completion of G\"odel hyperdoctrines introduced in \cite{trotta23TCS,trotta2022} as an equivalent presentation of the restriction to faithful fibrations of Hofstra's Dialectica fibrations~\cite{hofstra2011}.